What do the judges look for in a winning entry?

 Can we still attend if we aren’t a finalist?

 Yes!
 In fact, we encourage it so you can meet all the other like-minded individuals and organisations that also entered.
 You’ll also get to meet the judges who may have scored your entry.
-You won’t have to endure a 3 hour award ceremony in return either… Ed Gillespie’s super-efficient (and belly laugh inducing) hosting wraps up the official proceedings inside of 45 minutes, leaving more time to eat, drink, network, and celebrate.
+You won’t have to endure a 3 hour award ceremony in return either… our super-efficient (and belly laugh inducing) hosts wrap up the official proceedings inside of 45 minutes, leaving more time to eat, drink, network, and celebrate.

 What is your ticket cancellation policy?

-Cancellations are accepted until Friday 31st May and will be fully refunded.
+Cancellations are accepted until 3 weeks before the event and will be fully refunded.
 Cancellations for bookings received after that date will not be refunded unless, in the unlikely event, that the event is cancelled by the Global Good Awards.